TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replica-issues.md

 ## **Recommended steps**

-**Issue:** Replica server is writeable, or has some other property expected only on master.
+**Issue:** Replica server is writable, or has some other property expected only on master.

 1. Connect to your replica server and run the following query:
    ```